 Another lightly populated state, Wyoming does allow gambling in the form of tribal casinos, bingo, pull tabs, live horse racing, historical horse racing, poker rooms (only two at last count) and card games for money among friends.

 Apparently, there’s lots of gambling that happens in Wyoming, but Indian casinos only came into being when leaders sued the state on the grounds that they would be operating on federally controlled land, not on state land.

-Put this state down as another that would need legislative action to allow sports betting.
+Put this state down as another that would need legislative action.

 State senator Drew Perkins of Natrona County is on record telling local media in May, “I think looking at potentially putting together a gaming commission (is a good idea).
 What is going on in Wyoming?
 How much gambling is happening?
 Is there revenue that should be coming to the state because of that.
 I think that is the one thing that can be looked at and I wouldn’t be surprised if it was.”